-Goal 4-3: Support an empowered, thriving, and inclusive Santa Rosa community connected through the power of art.
+Goal 4-4: Empower a thriving and inclusive Santa Rosa community connected through the power of art.

-- Policy 4-3.1: Champion artistic expression and amplify community voices through a diverse array of public art experiences, especially in Areas of Change. - Action 4-3.1: Continue to implement current Public Art Master Plans and Strategic Plans and update as needed. - Action 4-3.2: Represent, include, and celebrate diverse voices in the programming, process, outreach, and infrastructure of the Public Art Program. - Action 4-3.3: Partner and build strong relationships with culturally diverse local and regional community organizations and associations. - Action 4-3.4: Infuse all neighborhoods with art and empower community leaders across the city to champion arts programming. - Action 4-3.5: Integrate public art in capital improvement projects, especially in streetscape design on major corridors and arterials and at gateways, where feasible. - Policy 4-3.2: Fund and maintain public art as a core component of placemaking and economic development, prioritizing public art in EPAs and Areas of Change.
+- Policy 4-4.1: Champion artistic expression and amplify community voices through a diverse array of public art experiences in collaboration with the Art in Public Places Committee, especially in Areas of Change. - Action 4-4.1: Continue to implement the Public Art Program Strategic Plan and update as needed. - Action 4-4.2: Represent, include, and celebrate diverse voices in the programming, process, outreach, and infrastructure of the Public Art Program. - Action 4-4.3: Partner and build strong relationships with culturally diverse local and regional community organizations and associations. - Action 4-4.4: Infuse all neighborhoods with art and empower community leaders across the city to champion arts programming.

+Action 4-4.5: Consider publishing a resource identifying the location of City-sponsored art.